Imagine a hand-drawn spiral mandala.

-For the uninitiated, a spiral aloe or aloe polyphylla is a plant that belongs to the genus aloe.
+For the uninitiated, a spiral aloe or Aloe Polyphylla is a plant that belongs to the genus Aloe.
 More specifically, it is a succulent, which refers to a plant that is thick and fleshy with leaves and stems that can store water.
-This succulent species is classified as perennial or evergreen because of its ability to live, grow, flower and produce seeds for more than three years.
+These succulent species are classified as perennial or evergreen because of their ability to live, grow, flower, and produce seeds for more than three years.

-Aesthetically, it is spiral with beautifully symmetric five-pointed leaves twirling out from the center.
-The number of leaves in this plant species ranges between 75 and 150 and the plant grows up to a length of approximately 80cm.
-As far as the length of individual leaves are concerned, they can grow up to 30cms in length and 10cms in width.
+Aesthetically, it is a spiral plant with beautifully symmetric five-pointed leaves twirling out from the center.
+The number of leaves in this plant species ranges between 75 and 150, and the plant grows up to a length of approximately 80cm.
+As far as the length of individual leaves is concerned, they can grow up to 30cms in length and 10cms in width.

 History and Habitat